SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 |1233|False|
 |237|True|

-### Compair the average salary hike by attrition status
+### Compare the average salary hike by attrition status
 1. SELECT the average of the PercentSalaryHike column
 2. FROM the project_id.database.table
 3. GROUP BY attrition